seasonedcc/composable-functions/README.md

 const addAndReturnString = map(add, String)
 ```

-Note that if your mapper function has to be `async` you should wrap it in `composable` and use `pipe` instead.

 ## Parallel composition

 There are also functions compositions where all its parameters are excuted in parallel, like `Promise.all` will execute several promises and wait for all of them.